udacity/dog-project/README.md

 #### (1) Augment the Training Data

 [Augmenting the training and/or validation set](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) might help improve model performance.
-If you choose to pursue this suggestion, please insert the corresponding code in Step 5 of the notebook.

 #### (2) Turn your Algorithm into a Web App